Banzhaf power index: U.S. Electoral College

 Consider the United States Electoral College.
-Each state has more or less power than the next state.
+Each state has different levels of voting power.
 There are a total of 538 electoral votes.
 A majority vote is 270 votes.
 The Banzhaf power index would be a mathematical representation of how likely a single state would be able to swing the vote.
 A state such as California, which is allocated 55 electoral votes, would be more likely to swing the vote than a state such as Montana, which has 3 electoral votes.

 Assume the United States is having a presidential election between a Republican (R) and a Democrat (D).
 For simplicity, suppose that only three states are participating: California (55 electoral votes), Texas (38 electoral votes), and New York (29 electoral votes).

 The possible outcomes of the election are:

 The Banzhaf power index of a state is the proportion of the possible outcomes in which that state could swing the election.
 In this example, all three states have the same index: 4/12 or 1/3.

 However, if New York is replaced by Georgia, with only 16 electoral votes, the situation changes dramatically.

 In this example, the Banzhaf index gives California 1 and the other states 0, since California alone has more than half the votes.